leoborn/dotfiles/README.md

 * The encrypt and decrypt functions are basically wrapper around _openssl_, so they should be useable out-of-the-box on your machines!
 * For the OCR functions, you need _tesseract_ (https://github.com/tesseract-ocr/tesseract), _pdftk_ (https://www.pdflabs.com/tools/pdftk-server/), and _ImageMagick_ (http://www.imagemagick.org/script/index.php) with all their dependencies.
 I do not use any custom-trained models for _tesseract_, so it's suited for any language you like (with all the potential limitations of the default models, however). _pdftk_ had some issues on El Capitan, but fortunately there is a(n inofficial?) recompiled installer that works on El Capitan (see http://stackoverflow.com/questions/32505951/pdftk-server-on-os-x-10-11).
 (NOTE that OCR'ing isn't the fastest of processes.
 Depends on your machine, though...)
+* To display some outputs, you need _lolcat_ (https://github.com/busyloop/lolcat).
+If you haven't installed it yet, you should, because you, like, really need it.

 ### Who do I talk to? ###